multitenancy-project/hc20-verilog/doc/README.md

   2. The 2nd layer index (lowest 3b) of the Module ID is: **0x0** for Parser, **0x1** for Key Extractor, **0x2** for Lookup Engine, **0x3** for Action Engine, **0x5** for Deparser.

-  3. In order to have better isolation between control and data path, we **added a module (pkt_filter) in front of the RMT pipeline to filter out control packets**, and feed the control packets to the pipeline using a different AXIS channel.
+  3. In order to have better isolation between control and data path, we **added a module (pkt_filter) in front of the  pipeline to filter out control packets**, and feed the control packets to the pipeline using a different AXIS channel.

-  #### Security Concern
+  #### Security Concern (Deprecated)

 One of the security threat that must take into consideration is "attackers may send malicious control packets".
-To avoid this, the control path leverages a cookie mechanism to ensure only privileged user (i.e., service provider) who know the cookie value are able to configure the hardware.
+To avoid this, the control path leverages a cookie mechanism to ensure only privileged user (i.e., service provider) who knows the cookie value are able to configure the hardware.

 Specifically, the cookie is a 4B width value put before the padding field in control packets, and is verified in `pkt_filter`.
 The cookie is updated every 400 seconds (8min).
 In order to issue a table update, the CPU needs to firstly read out the cookie via PCIe (using AXIL) and patch the cookie in the padding field.
 Once the control packets reach the pipeline, `pkt_filter` checks whether the cookie value matches: if so, the table reconfiguration will be issued successfully; otherwise, the control packet will be treated as illegal and will be dropped.

 Two key points regarding cookie implementation:

-1. **Cookie register:** Cookie register is 32b-wide and is put in the `rmt_pipeline` top module.
+1. **Cookie register:** Cookie register is 32b-wide.
 The cookie value is updated using a hash method in every 480s (8min, using a self-managed timer).
 The method is shown as `cookie = cookie ^ (key>>16) ^ key`, where the `key` is the lowest 32b of the self-managed timer.
 2. **Read cookie from CPU:** While the cookie is updated on the FPGA part, it can be read out using software via PCIe.
 We use AXIL for this purpose.
-For corundum platform specifically, we connect the `rmt_pipeline` with the `axil_interconnect` module as a slave node and feed `cookie register` as the sole input.
-On the software side, `io_read32()` will be provided to read out the cookie value in real time.
-The hw_addr for cookie is set as `0xf1f2`. **The NetFPGA design will be added after timing issue is fixed.**

 ---
-  #### Note
+  #### Random notes

     1. According to RMT, which match table the packet is going through is determined by the result (action) of the last match.
 In this way it forms a TTP (see TTP in OpenFlow).